 The Silver Mine in Nevada that Started the Rush to Tonopah

 The story goes that, while camping at Tonopah Springs in 1900, Jim Butler picked up a rock to throw at his wandering donkey and discovered some promising-looking ore.
-It wound up valued at more than $200 a ton.
+It wound up valued at more than $200 a ton—which, back then, was a serious bounty.
 The journey to building one of Nevada’s most impactful silver mines began.

 Visit the Tonopah Mining Park Today

 Covering more than 100 acres, the Tonopah Mining Park is situated behind The Mizpah Hotel.
-This rich, nowhere but Nevada history is brought to life through preserved and restored equipment and buildings, historic exhibits, video presentations, and a self-guided walking tour.
+This rich, nowhere-but-Nevada history is brought to life through preserved and restored equipment and buildings, historic exhibits, video presentations, and a self-guided walking tour.
 On the grounds, discover some of the most famous mining claims in Nevada through an array of original, historic sites that appear now as they would’ve more than 100 years ago.
 Explore all kinds of tools and 20th-century mining techniques still used today, peruse historical photos, get a glimpse at one of Nevada’s most complete mineral displays, and more.
-Spring for a Polaris tour (advanced scheduling recommended) or stroll the grounds at your own leisure to get a glimpse of what it was like to work a 20th Century silver mine.
+Spring for a guided tour of the property on a Polaris UTV (advanced scheduling recommended) or stroll the grounds at your own leisure to get a glimpse of what it was like to work a 20th-century silver mine.